justnaxe/justnaxe/bio_en.md

 ### Let's dive in, shall we?

-They call me Pavel, but in the online realms, I'm known by my electrifying nickname.
+They call me Pavel, but in the online realms, I'm known by my electrifying nickname (naxe, in case you haven't realized).

 Pronouns: He/Him